-Suleika’s career aspirations as a war correspondent were cut short when, at age 22, less than a year after graduating from college, she was diagnosed with myelodysplastic syndrome and acute myeloid leukemia.
+Suleika’s career aspirations as a foreign correspondent were cut short when, at age 22, less than a year after graduating from college, she was diagnosed with myelodysplastic syndrome and acute myeloid leukemia.
 After three years of chemotherapy, a life-saving clinical trial and a bone marrow transplant, she is now in remission.
 She began writing the Life, Interrupted column from the bone marrow transplant unit at Memorial Sloan-Kettering Cancer Center, and has since become a fierce advocate for those living with cancer and other chronic illnesses.

 Suleika travels around the country teaching writing workshops and she regularly speaks at high schools, universities, hospitals, corporations, fundraisers and professional events.
 She has been featured on NPR's Talk of The Nation and All Things Considered, NBC's Weekend Today Show, Ken Burns’ PBS documentary The Emperor of All Maladies, CBS News, The Paris Review, The Norton Field Guide to Writing, Vogue, Into The Gloss, The Los Angeles Times and Darling Magazine, among others.